The Soldier & Family Programs staff also assist with many other issues relevant to living in a geographically dispersed environment.

-Here are just a few of the programs that we offer for Inbound Cadre:
+Here are just a few of the support areas that SFP can assist you with:

 The Relocation program offers Cadre and Family Members with information and details regarding their assignment to USACC and during their PCS out of Cadet Command.
 Sponsors are available to all incoming Service Members in the ranks of Private through Colonel, their Families, and Army Civilians prior to their arrival at their unit.